abalasu1/Openshift/4.x/installation/Pre-Install.md

 ## Create bastion node
 - Install RHEL 8.x on the bastion node
-- Usually bastion node can be used as the helper node, and services like mirror registry, haproxy, DNS server etc. can be run there
+- Usually bastion node can be used as the helper node, and services like mirror registry, haproxy, DNS server etc. can be run on the bastion node atleast for dev & test purposes.

 ## Create bootstrap, master & worker nodes
 - Depending on the infrastructure platform, create master and worker nodes
 - Note down the mac address and ip address of the nodes
 - Stop all the master and worker nodes, we can start it up latter

 ![Minimum Requirements](https://user-images.githubusercontent.com/13202504/90332160-54642280-dfd8-11ea-91a8-929c1c0d42c2.png)

 ## URL's to whitelist (Needed only in case of offline installation)